owulveryck/owulveryck.github.io/content/post/knative-part1.md

 - one will act as a helper for the training phase (the build phase of the software 2.0)
 - the other one will handle the inference (the runtime of software 2.0)

 The algorithm act as a link between the components.
-On top of that, the algorithm itself is transpiled into some code, usually using the same language as its host.
+On top of that, the algorithm itself is transpiled into code, usually using the same language as its host.
 This makes software 2.0 an entity of software 1.0; therefore, this is comparable to the [connascence of identity](https://connascence.io/identity.html).

 <center>
 ![Venn diagram](https://gist.githubusercontent.com/owulveryck/df65079edbd273d33805f00e3d5d51a6/raw/e39ed3495f9c4ab99f5c32a39ec91cacbabcf6cc/diagram1.svg)